It’s the beginning of a conversation about the lack of representation in Scotland’s media and what we can do about it together.

 The venue is wheelchair accessible.

 While we take every opportunity to ensure the details for Telling Our Own Stories: People Of Colour in Scotland’s Media are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.
+All information (whether in text or photographs) is given in good faith but should not be relied upon as being a statement of representation or fact.

 Looking to reach new customers?
 We offer a variety of advertising options with prices starting from just £30 per month!